dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-filtering.rst

 VEP cleaning
 ------------

-This intermediate step uses ``granite cleanVCF`` to clean VEP annotations and remove non relevant consequences.
+This intermediate step uses ``granite cleanVCF`` to clean VEP annotations and remove non-relevant consequences.
 The step eventually discards variants that remain with no VEP annotations.

 Blacklist
 ---------